Essential International Standards and Registries for Web Developers

 The following explains how web clients interact with websites.

-- HTTP fundamentals
+- HTTP and HTTPS fundamentals

 - HTTP/1.1